 Consider the following when looking for travel agency schools:

-- Prospective students who want to learn the basics of travel and tourism but not invest too much time or money may prefer the associate's degree option.
+- Prospective students who want to learn the basics of travel and tourism but not invest too much time or money may prefer an undergraduate certificate or associate's degree option.

 - A school that is located in a common tourist destination, such as Florida or California, may offer a wider variety of internships, as well as increased employment opportunities after graduation.